asantos00/website/content/blog/yes-tdd-does-apply-to-your-usecase.md

 ### 3.1 API Client

 To not write the HTTP logic inside our components, we need an API client.
 What do we need from the API client to do?
 It must have a `getWines` method that returns the list of wines in stock.
+We'll use singleton pattern for simplicity.

 As we said, _acceptance tests help the business, unit tests help the developer_.
-We're writing the API client module and a **unit test** is a very good fit.
+Since we're writing the API client module, a **unit test** is a very good fit.

 Before we start running the test, we should get the watch mode running. `npm run test:watch`